-Enable Guest Check the box to enable the Guest Zone feature.
-Zone:

-Schedule: The schedule of time when the Guest Zone will be active.
+- Enable Guest Check the box to enable the Guest Zone feature.
+Zone: - Schedule: The schedule of time when the Guest Zone will be active.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
-You can create your own times in the Tools > Schedules section or click Add New.
+You can create your own schedule in the Tools > Schedules section or click New Schedule to create one.